Aggregain/content-moderation/README.md

-🛡️ Content Moderation API
+🛡️ Shai Content Moderation API

 A FastAPI service for automated text moderation: detects PII (Russian/English) and toxic content.
-Plug & play with Dify or any modern platform.
+Plug & play with Shai or any modern platform.

 🚀 Quick Start